dvspandey/Web-ChatApplication/README.md

 .
 .
 .
  **It provides client application which runs on the users’ desktop and server application which runs on any machine on the network.
-To start chatting our client should get connected to a server where they can do group and private chatting.**
+To start chatting our client should get connected to a server where they can do private chatting with registered users.**

 ## Software requirements of the project